AlexsLemonade/training-modules/module-cheatsheets/scRNA-seq-advanced-cheatsheet.md

 # Install the current version of `scpcaTools`
 remotes::install_github("AlexsLemonade/scpcaTools")

-# Now, you can use the function, specifying the argument `assay` for which
+# Now, you can use the function for conversion:
 seurat_object <- scpcaTools::sce_to_seurat(sce_object)
 ```